Hydrangea Arrangements: Creating Stunning Bouquets from Your Garden

 Once you’ve gathered your stems, it’s time for some conditioning.
 This crucial step ensures your hydrangeas stay fresh and vibrant for as long as possible.
 Here are a few techniques I swear by:

 - Hot Water Treatment: Dip the cut ends of the stems in boiling water for about 30 seconds, then immediately plunge them into a vase of cool water.
 This helps to open up the stems and improve water absorption.
+To learn more about this technique, read my post about how to keep your hydrangea flowers from wilting in a vase here.

 - Searing: Briefly hold the cut ends of the stems over a flame until they turn slightly black.
 This seals the stems and prevents bacteria from entering.